Mixing Your Own Soil Using The KIS Nutrient Pack

 - The recipe calls for 10 gallons of aeration amendment and gives many options.
 What’s important to realize is that some of the ingredients listed hold moisture and others simply help with aeration.
-If you’re going to use rice hulls or vermiculite, be sure to be stingy.
+If you’re going to use rice hulls or vermiculite, be sure to use those sparingly.
 Perlite is the main ingredient (we’re looking for aeration).
 90% Perlite is the number to shoot for here.

-- Add the KIS Nutrient Pack and Water
+- Add the Regular KIS Nutrient Pack and Water

 Here is a picture of some ingredients I’ve had great success using – This kiddie pool is a little too small to mix a batch of soil in.
 That’s why I use a tarp.

 KIS Tip: “This is tricky because many people don’t know how to compost properly and aren’t making good thermal compost.
 If not properly composted, you could be bringing in various weed seeds (that you do not want in your garden) or even diseases.
 I typically only recommend using homemade earthworm castings because the worms will take care of composting the material for you, but even then it won’t remove weed seeds or disease issues.
 For example, most “flower” material in the Pacific NW will get botrytis in the fall, meaning any old buds or flowers that you threw into your outdoor compost bin will most likely harbor this pathogen and it’s not something you want to be putting back into your indoor environment.”

 - I use the Oly Mountain Fish Compost and mix it with locally sourced earthworm castings.

 - Use a 5-gallon bucket to measure out 5 gallons of compost or organic earthworm castings and spread it out on top of your dry mixed ingredients.